juju/docs/src/en/credentials.md

 The asterisk '*' denotes the default credential, which will be used for the named cloud unless another is specified.

-You can choose the default credential:
+You can set the default credential:

 ```bash
 juju set-default-credential aws carol